shaniber/recipes/content/sauces/caesar_salad_dressing.md

 ## Yield
-10, of about 30 ml apiece.
+10 servings, of about 30 ml apiece.